Summer 2021 Graduation

 Congratulations to the students from the Duke University School of Medicine who graduated this spring.
 Despite a historically challenging year, faced with the COVID-19 pandemic and the ongoing impacts of social injustice, students pushed forward with hard work and dedication.
 We celebrate their many accomplishments and wish them the best in the years ahead.

-Students in the following programs earned their degrees in May: Doctor Medicine (MD), Medical Scientist Training Program (MD/PhD), Doctor of Physical Therapy (DPT), Clinical Research Training Program (MHS), Master of Biomedical Sciences, Master of Biostatistics, Medical Physics Graduate Program (MS & PhD), and Master of Science in Population Health Sciences.
+Students in the following programs earned their degrees in May: Doctor of Medicine (MD), Medical Scientist Training Program (MD/PhD), Doctor of Physical Therapy (DPT), Clinical Research Training Program (MHS), Master of Biomedical Sciences, Master of Biostatistics, Medical Physics Graduate Program (MS & PhD), and Master of Science in Population Health Sciences.
 Students in PhD programs also earned their degrees this spring.

 Health Professions Graduating Student Profiles